 Overall, these creatures are insane, beautiful, terrifying, and inspiring all at once.

 Most importantly, Stingray Beach is a protected rehabilitation center, so the money you pay for the snorkel goes directly to funding programs that work to get the offspring of these endangered stingrays back out into the wild.
-(They breed them and release babies into the wild once they are established.
+(They breed them and release babies into the wild once they are self-sufficient.
 Apparently, momma + poppa stingrays don’t feel any connection to their young, so they don’t “miss” them.
 (Or so we’re told.))

 Other Cool + Useful Things to Note